domneedham/pico-clock-green-rs/usage_guide.md

 The app switcher is a list of all apps that can be selected.
 The app name will show on the screen and you can use the buttons as outlined below to navigate the menu.

-You can load the app switcher by performing a long Press on the top button.
+You can load the app switcher by performing a long press on the top button.
 This will happen no matter what else you are doing with the clock.
+Double clicks are not supported on the top button as the app switcher receives the event and swallows it.

 ### Top Button